 When it was time to watch the movie, Sally, the friendly owner, was on hand to give us first timers tips on how to settle comfortably into the bean bags – doubles for those on dates, singles for those with mates, or couches up the back if preferred.
 It was such a lovely touch and Sally is one of those people who can light up a room.

 I was also reminded that in a country with plenty of chain stores/cafes/cinemas etc there are independent businesses out there offering something super special and they’re well worth supporting.
-It turns out Dome Cinema needs $60,00 for new technology.
-If you’re a fan of the cinema too you might like to sign up to the mailing list to get news on how fundraising is progressing.

 We watched the sobering film 99 Homes at the Dome, there were no happy endings for the home owners, I hope Dome Cinema lives on to tell a different story.